luisleonanaya/DEP-Time-Delay-Estimation-with-Data-Preprocessing/README.md

 For questions or issues related to DEP, please contact us at lanaya@astro.unam.mx.
 Citation

-If you use DEP in your research, please cite the following paper: Leon-Anaya et al., 2024.
+If you use DEP in your research, please cite the following paper: Leon-Anaya, Octavio Valenzuelaa, Juan C. Cuevas-Tello, 2024.
 License

 DEP is released under the GNU General Public License v3.0.
 See the LICENSE file for more details.